Classes at National Seminar cover all aspects of handbell musicianship:

 Prerequisite: Music Theory 2 or consent of Instructor.
 For more details go to http://certification.handbellmusicians.org/arranging-and-composing/

 Certification Level 2: Conducting presented by Lee Afdahl

 Level 2 examines the components of conducting, execution of metrical patterns, and the means by which to communicate all the musical indicators contained in the score in a clear, concise, and understandable manner.

 Prerequisite: Conducting Level 1 & a video submission.
 Level 1 testing available during Pre-Sessions 1 and 2.
 For more details go to http://certification.handbellmusicians.org/conducting/

 Certification Level 2: Handbell Techniques presented by Michèle Sharik

 Certification Level 2: Music Theory presented by Trinity Martin

-Theory certification level 2 for directors that wish to expand their theory knowledge to improve their understanding of the music and communicate the mechanics of the music to their ensemble.
+Theory certification Level 2 for those that wish to expand their theory knowledge to improve their understanding of the music, for ringers and directors.

 Concept to Encore presented by Beth Ann Edwards